hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 -------------------------
 .center[![:scale 70%](images/sandbox.png)]

 Create a new organization for your own development work.
-Name it **yourname-sandbox**.
 We'll be using this later in the training.

+Replace **yourname** with your own name please!

 ???
 **Okay, now everybody should create a new sandbox organization.
 Write those down too so I can upgrade them to trial organizations.
 This will just take a moment.**